SABER: A Stealthy Agentic Black-Box Attack Framework for Vision-Language-Action Models: Abstract

 \section{Abstract}

 Vision-language-action (VLA) models enable robots to follow natural-language instructions grounded in visual observations, but the instruction channel also introduces a critical vulnerability: small textual perturbations can alter downstream robot behavior.
 Systematic robustness evaluation therefore requires a black-box attacker that can generate minimal yet effective instruction edits across diverse VLA models.
 To this end, we present \ours{}, an agent-centric approach for automatically generating instruction-based adversarial attacks on VLA models under bounded edit budgets. \ours{} uses a GRPO-trained ReAct attacker to generate small, plausible adversarial instruction edits using character-, token-, and prompt-level tools under a bounded edit budget that induces targeted behavioral degradation, including task failure, unnecessarily long execution, and increased constraint violations.
 On the LIBERO benchmark across six state-of-the-art VLA models, \ours{} reduces task success by 20.6\%, increases action-sequence length by 55\%, and raises constraint violations by 33\%, while requiring 21.1\% fewer tool calls and 54.7\% fewer character edits than strong GPT-based baselines.
 These results show that small, plausible instruction edits are sufficient to substantially degrade robot execution, and that an agentic black-box pipeline offers a practical, scalable, and adaptive approach for red-teaming robotic foundation models.
+The codebase is publicly available at \href{https://github.com/wuxiyang1996/SABER}{https://github.com/wuxiyang1996/SABER}.